-Honours Project 1 Staff Contact: Stephen Peter UOC24 S1, S2 Prerequisite/s: ARCH1399 or equivalent and Program Coordinator s approval demonstrates a high level of scholarship and an understanding of good research methods.
+Honours Project 1 Staff Contact: Mr Stephen Peter UOC24 S1 S2 Prerequisite/s: ARCH1399 Note/s: Students must seek approval from Program Coordinator to enrol in this course.

+This project represents a major research-based investigation into a subject related to the student s area of specialization.
+It should represent an original contribution to work in that area which demonstrates a high level of scholarship and an understanding of good research methods.
 It can appropriately be seen as stage one of a two-part project linked to the second honours project, but must be complete in and of itself.
 The work is to be closely supervised by a member of the academic staff.
 On rare occasions, permission may be sought from the Program Coordinator s to have this project supervised by someone outside the University, but there must always be an internal co-supervisor in that event.
 The intended topic must be lodged as a fully-worked research proposal, and must be approved by the Program Coordinator prior to its commencement.
 The submitted work must be properly bound and will be assessed internally by at least two readers.